balakreshnan/IIoT-AI/IIoT/opcuatoiothub.md

 - Collecting data for time series like historian using azure data explorer
 - Root cause analytis and Trending using Azure Time Series Insights
 - OPC UA based data collection for Industry X.0
-- OPC DA to UA using tuneller or conversion tools.
+- OPC DA to UA using tunneller or conversion tools.
 - OEE using custom queries in Azure Time Series Insights
 - Anomalies can be detected using trending and patterns using Azure Time Series Insights.
 - Production troubleshooting for technicians to fix line issues or equipment failures.